 Contemporary Art is rooted in the early 21st century till today but it actually emerged as a formal movement in the 1960s and this period created opportunities for female artists and started the feminist art movement in the 1970s.
 There are many contemporary art forms: Painting, sculpture, drawing, installation art, performance art, photography, conceptual art, animations, internet art, interactive art, print making, new media art, sound art, found art and earth art.
 Artists explore interesting social themes with the aim to question, understand and envision the future.

 Asian Art or Eastern Art is historically parallel to those in Western art but the periods were generally a few centuries earlier… excluding prehistoric art.
 Different Asian art forms and near Eastern art had significant influences on Western art and vice versa.

 The art of Mesopotamia (4500-539 BCE) is the oldest forms of Asian art.
 They were meant to glorify the Gods and King during that period.
 Clay was commonly used to create pottery, monumental buildings and tablets for recording of history and legends.
 It was believed that Mesopotamians developed the world’s first writing system.

-To study and understand Asian art, we need to look at China, Japan, Korea and Mongolia; South Asia, which includes the Indian subcontinent; Central Asia which includes Tibet; and Southeast Asia encompassing Brunei, Cambodia, Indonesia, Malaysia, Singapore, Boreno, Thailand and Vietnam, Laos
+To study and understand Asian art, we need to look at art from China, Japan, Korea and Mongolia; South Asia which includes the Indian subcontinent; Central Asia which includes Tibet; and Southeast Asia encompassing Brunei, Cambodia, Indonesia, Malaysia, Singapore, Boreno, Thailand and Vietnam and Laos.